 The church is located in Sorour Square in Damietta.
 It was built in 1745 and it belonged to the Catholic Church.
 After many years the church became affiliated with the Orthodox Church, and there you will find the preserved body of Saint Sedhom Beshai who was martyred in this area, and also there is a part of the cross of Christ, which the church acquired from Bishop Morcos, Bishop of Marseilles in 1974.
 It is a famous attraction in the city, which receives visitors all year round.

-Check out our guide to planning your next Egyptian vacation.
+Now that our trip to Ras El Bar is over, check out our guide to planning your next Egyptian vacation.